-A party's Daily Resource Position for a Demand Resource (in unforced capacity terms) is calculated dynamically by the eRPM system and is equal to the Daily ICAP Owned \ DR Factor \ Forecast Pool Requirement.
+A party's Daily Resource Position for a Demand Resource (in unforced capacity terms) is calculated dynamically by the Capacity Exchange system and is equal to the Daily ICAP Owned DR Factor Forecast Pool Requirement.
 Effective with the 2018/2019 Delivery Year, the DR Factor is eliminated and no longer considered in the calculation of the Daily Demand Resource Position.